 Writer Dave Donelson left his successful business career in 1999 to become a full-time freelance writer.
 In 2020 he both completed a memoir of his life growing up (entitled Fathers: A Memoir) and began a daily journal where he posts his thoughts, observations, and insights each day.
 Titled “The Journal of My Seventieth Year: A Memoir In Real Time,” all four volumes of this daily diary are available in eBook, paperback, and hardcover editions for purchase on Amazon.
 We have been pleased to share with agebuzz readers select individual posts from Dave’s journal, as well as his photography and illustrations that accompany the journal entries.
 You can find out more about Dave and his writing on his website, and read his work on agebuzz here.

 Today’s poem, “Without Them” is part of a new direction for Dave.
 As he himself describes it, “I’ve always been intrigued by the idea of combining words and images, so this project represents a sort of visual poetry.
 The theme of the work comes first, then the poetry and artwork are created pretty much simultaneously until the piece is finished.
 I envision the final product being a book with some 20 to 30 multiple-page pieces in different visual and textual styles, all on the subject of growing older as I experience it.
 The book will be a visual poetry collection titled “Visions of a Certain Age.”
+In support of this project, Dave has received a grant from ArtsWestchester with funding from the NYS Council on the Arts.
 This past July, agebuzz was fortunate to publish another piece from this upcoming collection entitled “Socks.”
 This new work, “Without Them,” was originally published in the Stoneboat Literary Journal.